GreenhouseCI/blog.greenhouseci.com/pages/cordova_tutorial.md

 Finally, you will be prompted for the **certificate export password**.
 The password is not actually mandatory and you can leave as blank, but it is recommended to use a strong password.

-That's it.
-Now all you need is the corresponding provisioning profile.
+Now you need the corresponding provisioning profile.

 <h3 id="provisioning-profile">Provisioning Profile</h3>
 --------------------